Have you ever heard of Meatza? If you haven’t been following the Paleo diet for long, I don’t think you would have.

-A while back an interesting recipe came through Jeff’s inbox.
-He was intrigued so he emailed it to me right away.
-Although we’re both big fans of my Primal Pizza, a Paleo Meatza Recipe sounded so unique, we just had to try it.
+A long time ago Jeff came across the idea, while we were both still working our day jobs.
+He was intrigued by the concept so he emailed me right away.
+Although we’re both big fans of my Primal Pizza, a Paleo Meatza Recipe sounded so unique, I just had to give it a try.

 Turns out you can now order Meatza at Lou Malnati’s!
-We gave it a try with the Chicago Paleo group but it’s quite the secret since it’s not reaaallly listed on the menu, so you have to be in the know.
-Just ask for the crustless pizza and you’ll get a delicious meat-crust pizza.
+We gave it a try with the Paleo Chicago Meetup group but it’s quite the secret since it’s not reaaallly listed on the menu.
+So you have to be in the know, and now you’ve joined the club of knowledgable meatza members so just ask for the crustless pizza and you’ll get a delicious meat-crust Paleo pizza at any Lou Malnati’s location.

-I’m personally not a fan of Lou’s, I’m more of a Giordano’s deep-dish fan (if we’re gonna splurge on some non-paleo pizza) but I have to say the Meatza was pretty damn good and filling too!
+I’m personally not a fan of Lou’s, I’m more of a Giordano’s deep-dish fan (if we’re gonna splurge on some non-paleo pizza) but I have to say Lou’s meatza was pretty damn good… and filling too!

-With 2 pounds of ground beef and almost a half pound of chorizo this makes for quite the hardy meal.
+My Paleo Meatza recipe includes 2 pounds of ground beef and almost a half pound of chorizo, so this makes for quite the hardy meal!
 More of a thick crust, rather than thin, but delicious regardless.
-Let me know what you think and if you’re not a beef fan, try some of my other pizza recipes (links down below). :)

 - 2 lbs grass-fed ground beef